-Quality name or indication of the maturity period spirits with a particularly long maturation period.
-At the cognac This applies to products that are at least six years old but can be up to 100 years old.
-The name was from the cognac house Courvoisier introduced as the French emperor Napoleon (1769-1821) abdicated in 1814 and wanted to emigrate to the USA.
-He was provided with a special cognac.
-The designation is also used by many producers of Armagnac and Calvados used for their best products.
+Quality description or indication of the ripening time at spirits with a particularly long ripening time.
+At the cognac this applies to products that are at least six years old, but can be up to 100 years old.
+The name came from the cognac house Courvoisier introduced when the French emperor Napoleon (1769-1821) abdicated in 1814 and wanted to emigrate to the United States.
+For this, he was provided with a special cognac.
+The name is also used by many producers of Armagnac and Calvados used for their best products.